radicle-dev/old.radicle.xyz/content/docs/limitations-and-troubleshooting.rst

 the ``rad replicate`` command, this mechanism currently does not include ``git`` repositories.
 We hope to address this in a future release.
-Meanwhile, if you would like pushes to be replicated without your computer being online permanently, we recommend to employ a pinning service such as (???)
+Meanwhile, if you would like pushes to be replicated without your computer being online permanently, we recommend to employ a pinning service.

 |